SimCmngs/MSTeamsVirtualMic-AppDeployment/README.md

 ## ⛔ Problem Statement:
-Our Support Team received a high volume of tickets related to microphone issues in Microsoft Teams.
+The Support Team was receiving a high volume of tickets related to microphone issues in Microsoft Teams.
 The problems ranged from:

 - ❌ Background Noises - being audible and distracting callers
 - ❌ Voice Echoes - causing confusion during client meetings and team discussions